The unluckiest albums of all time

 As it's Friday The 13th, we're taking a look at some of the most unfortunate, badly timed and badly received albums ever...

 James Osterberg's two 1977 albums - The Idiot and Lust For Life - saw the former Stooges frontman clean up, get organised and hang out in Berlin with David Bowie.
-They were the two best albums of his solo career, but Lust For Life was unfortunately scheduled to be released on RCA in August of '77… which is the same month his labelmate Elvis Presley died.
-The RCA factories were dedicated to pressing more Elvis product and Iggy's album didn't get the audience it deserved.
+They were the two best albums of his solo career, but Lust For Life was unfortunately scheduled to be released on RCA in August of '77... which is the same month his labelmate Elvis Presley died.
+The RCA factories were dedicated to pressing more product by The King due to demand, while Iggy's album didn't get the audience it deserved.

 Axl Rose took 15 years to make GN'R's sixth album, which - according to the New York Times - had cost around $13 million to make.
 Axl refuted this claim, but was annoyed when pop manufacturers Dr Pepper offered a free can of their beverage if the album arrived before the end of 2008.
 When the record turned up unexpectedly in November, lawsuits flew when Rose's lawyers claimed that Dr Pepper hadn't managed the redemption campaign properly.
 Despite all this kerfuffle, Chinese Democracy only sold 261,000 copies in the US in its first week.